MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteReview.md

 ```

 ## DESCRIPTION
-Initiates 'site access review' request to the site owner under the context of the Data Access Governance report
+Initiates 'site access review' request to all the site owners under the context of the DAG report.
+The request is sent via email to all site owners with comments given by SharePoint administrator.

 ## EXAMPLES

 ### Example 1

 ```powershell
 PS C:\> Start-SPOSiteReview -ReportID 03327d1c-38c5-4c32-9dad-85753a682d65 -SiteID a10f1997-71f2-4ef2-825e-2439400fc601 -comment "check for EEEU access"
 ```

-Initiate site access review for the given site as per oversharing criteria mentioned in the Data Access Governance report.
+The above cmdlet initiates site access review for the given site as per oversharing criteria mentioned in the given DAG report.

 ## PARAMETERS

 ### -Comment
-SharePoint admin to add comments to provide more context to the site owner regarding the purpose of the review.
+SharePoint administrator to add comments to provide more context to the site owner regarding the purpose of the review.

 ```yaml
 Type: String